-Following First Light and Seeing It Through, we are delighted that local theatre company Pins & Feathers are bringing their latest play to St Andrew’s.
+Following First Light and Seeing It Through, we were delighted that local theatre company Pins & Feathers brought their latest play, The March, to St Andrew’s.

 Marchers coming down the Great North Road passed through Letchworth, Hitchin, Stevenage, Knebworth, Welwyn, Hatfield and Potter’s Bar, while those coming from East Anglia down the Cambridge Road went through Royston, Buntingford, Ware and Hoddesdon.
 Many local people joined them along the way.

 In all these towns the Suffragists held public meetings – some attended by more than 1,000 people – to put their case for women having the vote.